Laboratory Animal Medicine

-To free all living beings from the suffering of disease, we must, paradoxically, rely on animal models that develop corresponding illnesses.
+To free animals from the suffering of disease, we paradoxically rely on animal models that develop corresponding illnesses.
 Yet today’s animal models face clear limitations.
-They often respond differently from real diseases, fail to capture the diversity and heterogeneity of clinical conditions, and react too slowly to dynamic medical challenges such as emerging infectious threats or pandemics.
+They often respond differently from real diseases, fail to capture the diversity and heterogeneity of clinical conditions, and react too slowly to dynamic medical challenges such as emerging infectious threats.
 At the same time, the ethical issues surrounding animal use are gaining increasing attention.
 At the Laboratory of Laboratory Animal Medicine (LAM) at Seoul National University, we embrace this irony and confront these challenges with a clear mission.

 To make disease models closer to real conditions and more ethical in their use:

-Using advanced gene-editing technologies such as CRISPR, combined with advanced histopathology-based phenotyping, we develop precision, somatic, and rapid-response models that can quickly reflect diverse patient genotypes and real-world disease dynamics.
+Using advanced genetic engineering, organoids, and histopathology-based phenotyping, we develop precision and rapid-response models that can quickly reflect diverse patient genotypes and real-world disease dynamics.
+Our goal is to define how disease emerges, progresses, and responds to intervention in biologically relevant systems.

 Ethical and Alternative Approaches